Skip to main content

 Displaying a Completed Statement Sheet

-Select the appropriate 'Bank Code' from the dropdown list and the last completed 'Statement Sheet Number' will be displayed.
+When you select the 'Bank Code' above, the last completed 'Statement Sheet Number' will default to be displayed in this field.
 You can manually override this to retrieve any completed statement sheet number.

-Click on the 'GO' button at the bottom of the screen to display the statement sheet.
+Click on the ‘GO' button at the bottom of the screen to display the 'Bank Reconciliation Statement Sheet’ screen.

-You can use the 'Prev' and 'Next' buttons to move from one statement to the next.
+You can use the 'Prev' and 'Next' buttons to move between Statement Sheet Number.

 Rollback of a Partially Completed or Completed Sheet